-For millions of Americans, our health delivery and financing systems are a failure.
+But for millions of Americans, our health delivery and financing systems are inadequate.
+For others they are a failure.

 It is incredible that the United States, the richest nation in the world in natural, financial, and human resources, ranks well below many other industrialized nations in the health of our people.